amitp-ai/Text_Summarization/MLOps/MLOps/README.md

 The `config.yaml` file contains various configuration parameters used for training, inference, API serving, as well as unit testing.

+## Installing
-## Installing (run these commands from the MLOps directory i.e. from one level above this Readme.md file)
+Run these commands from the MLOps directory i.e. from one level above this Readme.md file.
 1. Install all the dependencies using:
 `pip install -r requirements.txt`